 The Bowen Hidden Canyon trail is an extremely picturesque 2 mile loop which begins at the exclusive JW Marriott Starr Pass Resort.
 This hidden gem of a trail is so worth the drive.
 The gorgeous desert scenery along the way alone makes the drive out here worth it.

 Bowen is yet another terrific trail which barely sees any traffic.
 One of the things that separates Tucson from Phoenix is the visually spectacular hiking trails which feature bigger and better mountain views.
-Also, many of the trails in the Phoenix are are constantly busy, so much so that you often have to drive around /wait in your car for a lengthy time just to get a parking spot.
+Also, many of the trails in the Phoenix are are constantly busy, so much so that you often have to drive around /wait in your car for a lengthy period of time just to find a parking spot.
 Fortunately, this is rarely the case in Tucson.
 In fact, you are more than likely to have an entire trail completely to yourself!

-If you have the time for the drive out to the resort, the Bowen Hidden Canyon trail is about as good as it gets.
+The Bowen Hidden Canyon trail is about as good as it gets.
 It’s easy enough for beginner hikers and the cacti and mountain views here are unparalleled.

-15. Take a self guided tour along the Turquoise Trail
+15. Take a self guided tour along The Turquoise Trail

-The Turquoise Trail, officially named the Presidio trail, is a 2.5 mile long walking tour through 23 points of interests in downtown Tucson.
-A turquoise line amongst the sidewalk guides you through the various landmarks.
+The Turquoise Trail, officially named the Presidio trail, is a 2.5 mile long walking tour through 23 historic points of interests in downtown Tucson.
+A turquoise line along the sidewalk guides you through the various landmarks.
 The most interesting sights to see include the beautiful historic Fox Theater, the historic Hotel Congress, and the El Tiradito wishing shrine.

 There are lots of places along the way to stop for breakfast or coffee.
 Recommended restaurants include Maynards, Cup Cafe, and 47 Scott.

 A free map is available at the Tucson Visitor’s Center or download this handy map.

 And a few more budget friendly activities (less than 10 bucks)